SabaawyLab/cosMx-mouse-spleen/README.md

 generate plots, evaluate rna quality controls. summarize and display what has already been done in AtoMx 1

 1. Seurat LoadNanostring() method to load Seurat from flatfiles

-2\.
-Load Sample metadata per cell:
+2. Load Sample metadata per cell:   s

-2a.
+  a.
 Subtract negative control probes
-2b.
+  b.
 Apply Quality Control filters.
-2c.
+  c.
 Normalization method: Seurat LogNormalize
-2d.
+  d.
 FOV and Sample.ID metadata assignments.
-2e.
+  e.
 Subset to slide labelled "Sabaawy new core 09/13/2024 5" and only spleen samples

 3. Optimize PCA, Umap, assess clusters
 4. Data Exploratory Analysis, FeaturePlots
+5. Export DEGs between conditions, obtained with FindMarkers
-5. Integration, since Homozygous samples
+6. Integration, since Homozygous samples
-6. Apply Cell Typing to the Seurat object with clustering and manual annotation with use of FindMarkers and DotPlot
+7. Apply Cell Typing to the Seurat object with clustering and manual annotation with use of FindMarkers and DotPlot

-7. plots and visualizations, zoomed in to representative regions
+8. plots and visualizations, zoomed in to representative regions
-8. Export various metrics, e.g. percent of cells positive by marker
+9. Export various metrics, e.g. percent of cells positive by marker

+The terms of the Apache license for open source applies to this repo.